gddezero/gcp-samples/kyuubi_dataproc/README.md

 # Initialization script for intstalling Kyuubi on Dataproc

 This is a initialization script for intstalling Kyuubi on Dataproc.
-Follow the steps to
+Follow the steps to deploy a dataproc cluster with Kyuubi installed.

 1. Upload `init_kyuubi.sh` to the GCS bucket
 2. Deploy dataproc cluster with the following parameters: